SIX SIS Member Information

 Further requirements for participation comprise:

-- Signing of the services contract of SIX SIS Ltd;
+- Signing of the services contract of SIX SIS AG;

 - Maintenance of the respective cash accounts for the settlement of securities transactions; and